rrobinn/academic-kickstart/content/post/Tidy/tidytues-theoffice.md

 {{% /alert %}}

-{{< figure library="true" src="Most_used_words.pdf" title="Most used words" lightbox="true" >}}
+{{< figure library="true" src="Most_used_words.png" title="Most used words" lightbox="true" >}}

 # Positive vs Negatively charged words
-Now things get interesting! `tidytext` has a function called `get_sentiments` that provides a dictionary of words, and whether they have a positive or negative connotation (neutral connotations are coded as NA).
+Now things get interesting! `tidytext` has a function called `get_sentiments` that a sentiment lexicon.
+There are a few you can choose from - I opted for one that determine whether a word has a positive or negative connotation (neutral connotations are coded as NA).
 With just a few lines of code, we can now tag each token as either "positive" or "negative."

  ```r
  sentiments=get_sentiments("bing")